 The developing adolescent brain

 Adolescence is a critical time for brain development.
-The framing and wiring of the brain become more efficient and skills to focus, prioritize, and problem-solve develop.
-Because of this rapid development, this is also the time your teen will take more risks, express more and stronger emotions, and make impulsive decisions.
+The framing and wiring of the brain becomes more efficient and skills to focus, prioritize, and problem-solve develop.
+This is also the time your teen will take more risks, express more and stronger emotions, and make impulsive decisions.

 Substance use and the developing brain

 Because the brain isn’t fully developed until the age of 25, teens are especially susceptible to the harmful effects of drugs and alcohol.
-Vaping, drinking, and using other substances can damage the brain’s wiring, increasing the likelihood of learning difficulties and physical and mental health problems now and well into adulthood.
+Vaping, drinking, and using other substances can damage the brain’s wiring, increasing the likelihood of learning difficulties along with physical and mental health problems, now and well into adulthood.
 This also increases their risk for addiction.
-Teens have a higher risk of addiction because their limbic systems are very sensitive to dopamine.
+That’s because their limbic systems are very sensitive to dopamine.
 As a result, they may crave drugs more strongly than adults.
 The earlier someone starts using drugs, the higher their addiction risk.